data-apis/scipy-2023-presentation/paper.rst

-To understand usage patterns of array libraries within the ecosystem, we first identified a representative sample of commonly used Python libraries ("downstream libraries") which consume the sample of array libraries identified during design analysis.
-The sample of downstream libraries included SciPy :cite:`Virtanen2020a`, pandas :cite:`McKinney2011a`, Matplotlib :cite:`Hunter2007a`, xarray :cite:`Hoyer2017a`, scikit-learn :cite:`Pedregosa2011a`, and scikit-image :cite:`Vanderwalt2014a`, among others.
+To understand usage patterns of array libraries within the ecosystem, we first identified a representative sample of commonly used Python libraries ("downstream libraries") which consume the aforementioned array libraries.
+The sample of downstream libraries included SciPy :cite:`Virtanen2020a`, pandas :cite:`McKinney2011a`, Matplotlib :cite:`Hunter2007a`, xarray :cite:`Hoyer2017a`, scikit-learn :cite:`Pedregosa2011a`, statsmodels :cite:`Seabold2010a`, and scikit-image :cite:`Vanderwalt2014a`, among others.
 Next, we ran downstream library test suites with runtime instrumentation enabled.
 We recorded input arguments and return values for each API invocation by inspecting the bytecode stack at call time :cite:`Consortium2020a`.
-From the recorded data, we generated empirical APIs based on provided arguments and associated data types, noting which downstream library called which empirical API and at what frequency.
-We then derived a single inferred API which unifies the individual empirical API calling semantics.
+From the recorded data, we generated inferred signatures for each function based on each combination of arguments and input types, noting which downstream library called which empirical API and at what frequency.
 We organized the API results in human-readable form as type definition files and compared the inferred API to the publicly documented APIs obtained during design analysis.

-The following is an example inferred API for `numpy.arange`, with the docstring indicating the number of lines of code which invoked the function for each downstream library when running downstream library test suites.
+The following are (simplified) examples of two inferred API signatures for `numpy.mean`, with the docstring indicating the number of lines of code which invoked the function for each downstream library when running downstream library test suites.

 .. code:: python

+   @overload
-   def arange(
+   def mean(a: numpy.ndarray):
-     _0: object,
-     /,
-     *_args: object,
-     dtype: Union[type, str, numpy.dtype, None] = ...,
-     step: Union[int, float] = ...,
-     stop: int = ...,
-   ):
        """
-     usage.dask: 347
+       usage.dask: 21
-     usage.matplotlib: 359
+       usage.matplotlib: 7
-     usage.pandas: 894
-     usage.sample-usage: 4
-     usage.scipy: 1173
+       usage.scipy: 26
-     usage.skimage: 174
+       usage.skimage: 36
-     usage.sklearn: 373
+       usage.sklearn: 130
+       usage.statsmodels: 45
-     usage.xarray: 666
+       usage.xarray: 1
-     ...
        """

-     ...
+   @overload
+   def mean(a: List[float]):
+       """
+       usage.networkx: 6
+       usage.sklearn: 3
+       usage.statsmodels: 9
+       """

+This particular example suggests that support for array inputs is more important in downstream usage than support for list-of-floats inputs.

-As a final step, we ranked each API in the common API subset obtained during design analysis according to relative usage using the Dowdall positional voting system :cite:`Fraenkel2014a` (a variant of the Borda count :cite:`Emerson2013a` that favors candidate APIs having high relative usage).
+As a final step, we ranked each API according to relative usage using the Dowdall positional voting system :cite:`Fraenkel2014a` (a variant of the Borda count :cite:`Emerson2013a` that favors candidate APIs having high relative usage).
 From the rankings, we assigned standardization priorities, with higher ranking APIs taking precedence over lower ranking APIs, and extended the analysis to aggregated API categories (e.g., array creation, manipulation, statistics, etc.).
 All source code, usage data, and analysis are publicly available on GitHub :cite:`Consortium2020a`:cite:`Consortium2022c`.

 ..
 TODO (athan): consider a figure showing the top 10 common API ranks (see Jupyter notebook for array API comparison).